ioulian/frontend-workflow/README.md

 Images are automatically optimized when creating a production build.
 No optimizations are done when using it in development mode.
 Favicons/manifest files are also generated on production build only.

+#### Service Worker

+The Service Worker is based on [Workbox](https://developers.google.com/web/tools/workbox/).
+The default implementation is pre-caching all assets used by the workflow and the pages an user has visited, will be cached for offline view.
+When the user is offline and tries to navigate to a page he/she hasn't visited yet, an offline page is shown.
+You can find the code in `offline.html`.
+Modify this page to match the output of the website.

+You should add contact information on this page, as well as an address (if applicable) so the user can still contact you (or your client) if he/she is offline.
+This is a best practice.

 ### Linting